 If you do not know who to contact or need more information, please contact the Speakers Committee Co-chairs.

 The next step is to fill out an application form (which can be found at go/speakers) and email it to firstname.lastname@example.org.
-You will be asked to appear before the Speakers Committee at our next meeting (Wednesdays at 5:00pm in AXN 220) and to explain a bit about your proposal.
+You will be asked to appear before the Speakers Committee at our next meeting and to explain a bit about your proposal.

 After reviewing your request, the Speakers Committee will contact you with the amount of funding we are able to provide.